H3rby7/html-resume/README.md

 # Customization Ideas

-* Change your name `letter-spacing` to fit into and fill your title line precisely.
+* Change your name `letter-spacing` to fit into and fill your title line precisely
-* Need the indentation of the icon width? -> use an empty icon `<i class="fa-solid"></i>`.
+* Need the indentation of the icon width? -> use an empty icon `<i class="fa-solid"></i>`
 * Explore/Find icons: https://fontawesome.com/search?ic=free&o=r
-* Adjust the `--sidebar-width` to fit your information exactly, so the left section gets more space.
+* Adjust the `--sidebar-width` to fit your information exactly, so the left section gets more space
-* Change the colors (to match with the CI of the job-source).
+* Change the colors (to match with the CI of the job-source)
 * Combine the sections "Experiences" and "Education"
+* Align signature image to the baseline of location and date

 # Image Sources